-Jonathan Krisel is the co-creator, writer, executive producer, and director of IFC’s Portlandia, starring Fred Armisen and Carrie Brownstein and executive produced by Lorne Michaels.
+Jonathan Krisel is the Co-Creator, Executive Producer, Writer and Director of IFC’s Portlandia, starring Fred Armisen and Carrie Brownstein and executive produced by Lorne Michaels.
 For his work on Portlandia, Krisel earned six Primetime Emmy® Award nominations in the “Outstanding Writing for a Variety Series” and “Outstanding Directing for a Variety Series” categories.
 Additionally, Krisel and the Portlandia team won the Writers Guild of America Award for “Best Comedy/Variety Series – Television” in 2013 and a Peabody Award in 2011.
-Jonathan was also executive producer on FXX’s Man Seeking Woman.
-He is also joining Zach Galifianakis and Louis CK as co-creator, showrunner, and executive producer on FX’s upcoming Baskets.